What is an Acoustic Neuroma?

 Selected peer reviewed publications relating to skull base surgery

-The team at Ear Science Surgery are experts in the area of acoustic neuroma and skull base surgery.
+Our team are experts in the area of acoustic neuroma and skull base surgery.
 Leading journals of the world have published articles authored by the team and international surgeons visit to learn from our experts.

 Tumours of the temporal bone.
 Scott Brown Textbook of Otolaryngology 7th Edition, 2003.